pgn674/TopIcons-plus-maintained/README.md

 ![Reload Gnome](https://raw.githubusercontent.com/pgn674/TopIcons-plus-maintained/master/screenshots/reload.png)

 Finally, launch the *gnome-tweak-tool* utility to manage extensions.
-There, you can enable *TopIcons Plus* and then tweak its look and feel.
+There, you can enable *TopIcons Plus Maintained* and then tweak its look and feel.

 ![Enable TopIcons](https://raw.githubusercontent.com/pgn674/TopIcons-plus-maintained/master/screenshots/tweak.png)

 ## Known issues

 GNOME Shell by default now runs on top of [Wayland](https://wayland.freedesktop.org/) by default, as of release 3.22.
 However, there are still some remaining bugs, as not all applications, particularly non-GNOME apps, have adapted to Wayland yet.
-These really have nothing to do with TopIcons Plus itself, but we do have a [GitHub Issue to keep track of workarounds](https://github.com/pgn674/TopIcons-plus-maintained/issues/47) while we wait for the different app developers to catch up with the new graphics backend.
+These really have nothing to do with TopIcons Plus Maintained itself, but we do have a [GitHub Issue to keep track of workarounds](https://github.com/pgn674/TopIcons-plus-maintained/issues/47) while we wait for the different app developers to catch up with the new graphics backend.

 ## Credits